GLOUCESTER 10K – 7th July 2019

 When you finish there will be a goody bag including water.

 The route is predominantly flat with some gentle inclines.
 There are some twists to take in tourist spots.
-Be careful of uneven surfaces, drain covers and pot holes.
-The course is particularly uneven at the back of The Cathedral and along the Canal Towpath.
+Be careful of uneven surfaces, drain covers and potholes.
+The course is particularly uneven at the back of The Cathedral.
+The Canal Towpath has recently been largely tarmacked then covered with small stones/gravel.

-The route has been slightly changed this year and hopefully enhanced.
-On entering College Green there will be a right turn into St Mary’s Square, a sharp left towards Westgate Street, a short run up Westgate Street and then into College Street to give a great view of the restored Cathedral and then a right turn past the Cathedral, out at the back and then up St John’s Lane.
+The route is the same as last year.
+Please note on entering College Green there will be a right turn into St Mary’s Square, a sharp left towards Westgate Street, a short run up Westgate Street and then into College Street to give a great view of the restored Cathedral and then a right turn past the Cathedral, out at the back and then up St John’s Lane.
 Returning runners will now turn right up Commercial Road rather than going back into the City via Barbican Road.

 The course is especially narrow at the turn from Pitt Street into the Cathedral grounds.
 The Canal Towpath is also narrow in places and runners are asked to run in single file on the left side unless overtaking.

 Parts of the incoming route visit parts of the outgoing route in reverse direction.
-There are not likely to be many encounters between outgoing and incoming runners but to avoid any problems please keep left and give priority to faster runners.
+There are not likely to be many encounters between outgoing and incoming runners but to avoid any problems please follow marshal instructions and give priority to faster runners.

 Whilst road closure orders are in place there are one or two crossings of roads which are not officially closed but which will be marshalled.
 Please take particular care here.